gagan-here/CompetitiveProgramming/Blind75/Readme.md

-**This blind 75 DSA sheet from LeetCode contains all the important DSA questions and is designed for quick interview preparation.**
+**This blind 75 folder contains LeetCode important DSA questions and is useful for quick interview preparation.**